A silent killer, an invisible disease!

 What is high blood pressure?

-Hypertension or high blood pressure simply means that your blood pressure is constantly higher than the medical practitioners recommend.
-Your doctor will be able to advise you what the ideal blood pressure is for you.
+Hypertension or high blood pressure simply means that your blood pressure is constantly higher than medical practitioners recommend.
+Your doctor will be able to advise you on what the ideal blood pressure is for you.